-The very first report on the existence of Anguilla spp in Kenya rivers was by (Frost., 1995).
+The very first report on the existence of Anguilla spp in Kenya rivers was by Frost (1995).
 In the report three species A. bengalensis, A. bicolor and A. mossambica were reported to occur within Kenya rivers.
 A. bengalensis was documented to be the most abundant above 3,000 ft, A. mossambica was described as comparatively rare while A. bicolor was reported to be uncommon and restricted to the lower reaches of rivers (Frost., 1995; Van).

 There are no records of elvers in Kenya rivers (Van Someren and Whitehead., 1959).
-According to Van Someren and Whitehead, (1959), various accounts have been reported regarding the presence of elvers among debris entrapped within turbine draft tubes, at the Tana hydroelectric power station in the Tana River.
+According to Van Someren and Whitehead (1959), various accounts have been reported regarding the presence of elvers among debris entrapped within turbine draft tubes, at the Tana hydroelectric power station in the Tana River.
 Unfortunately, no individuals were preserved for examination.
 Nevertheless, upon further investigation, it was determined that the eels encountered were likely in the early stages of the yellow eel.

 A small A. mossambica measuring 8.75 cm is recorded to have been caught using a traditional basket trap at Jilore, located along the Sabaki River, 20 miles away from the sea (Van Someren and Whitehead., 1959).
 Despite uncertainty surrounding the date of capture, it is conjectured that the eel was captured during the November 1956 floods, which coincide with the short rain season.
 This is the only known recorded occurrence of a juvenile anguillid eel within a Kenya estuary.

 With less than 5 studies documented on anguillid eels in Kenyan estuaries, this group is less researched.
-This is of concern in that, according to the ICUN Red list of species, A. mossambica (Hanssens and Snoeks., 2010), A bengalensis (Engelbrecht et al., 2010), A. bicolor (Pike et al., 2019a) have been listed as near threatened.
+This is of concern in that, according to the ICUN Red list of species, A. mossambica (Hanssens and Snoeks, 2010), A. bengalensis (Engelbrecht et al., 2010), A. bicolor (Pike et al., 2019a) have been listed as near threatened.
 Given the absence of pertinent data, it is thereby, infeasible to accurately determine the conservation status of anguillid eels within the estuaries of Kenya, and subsequently develop strategies for the management of this fishery.

-Thereby, the aim of this study was to ascertain the occurrence and abundance of juvenile anguillid eels within the Sabaki Estuary, with the goal of providing a foundational baseline for subsequent research studies whilst stimulating future interest on the juveniles of this species and their respective resources in Kenya.
+Thereby, the aim of this study was to ascertain the occurrence and abundance of juvenile anguillid eels within the Sabaki Estuary, with the goal of providing baseline scientific data on the ecology and biology of juvenile eels in the estuary.

 Problem Statement

-As catadromous organisms, anguillid eels’ life history is marked by the movement of adults from freshwater environments to reproduce in oceanic habitats, while their larvae and young individuals traverse estuaries en route to upstream to freshwater habitats for nourishment and development.
-This complex nature of their life cycle likely contributes to the scarcity of established data pertaining to their occurrence and recruitment within Kenyan estuaries.

-Remarkably little is known regarding the occurrence, ecology or life history of tropical juvenile anguillid eels in the Western Indian Ocean region.
-Currently in Kenya, no documented study on the taxonomic diversity, spatial distribution, and life history of both juvenile and adult anguillid eels has been recorded.
-Conversely, the biology, geographic occurrence, recruitment and migratory patterns of temperate juvenile anguillid eels have been extensively researched and recorded.
+As catadromous organisms, anguillid eels’ life history is marked by the movement of adults from freshwater environments to reproduce in oceanic habitats, while their larvae and young individuals traverse estuaries en-route to upstream to freshwater habitats for nourishment and development.
+Remarkably little is known regarding the occurrence, population and ecology of tropical juvenile anguillid eels in the Western Indian Ocean region.
+In Kenya, there have been no study on the taxonomic diversity, distribution, and biology of both juvenile and adult anguillid eels has been recorded.